Sri674/Language-translation-model--Deploy-using-Hugging-Face/README.md

 Project Overview

-            * This project focuses on building a Neural Machine Translation (NMT) application to translate English sentences into Tamil using a fine-tuned transformer model.

-            *The model is based on the Helsinki-NLP/opus-mt-en-dra architecture and was fine-tuned on a custom dataset to improve translation quality for domain-specific usage and enhanced linguistic fluency.

-            *The final model is deployed using a Gradio web application, which is hosted on Hugging Face Spaces for easy user interaction and public access.
+            This project focuses on building a Neural Machine Translation (NMT) application to translate English sentences into Tamil using a fine-tuned transformer model.The model is based on the Helsinki-NLP/opus-mt-en-dra architecture and was fine-tuned on a custom dataset to improve translation quality for domain-specific usage and enhanced linguistic fluency.The final model is deployed using a Gradio web application, which is hosted on Hugging Face Spaces for easy user interaction and public access.

 ⚙️ Project Steps

     1)Model Selection: